Elfsong/elfsong.github.io-/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Du Mingzhe is a Research Assistant at *the Institute of Data Science*, *National University of Singapore*, working closely with [Prof. See-Kiong Ng](https://www.comp.nus.edu.sg/~ngsk/).
-He is also a second-year PhD student at *the School of Computer Science and Engineering*, *Nanyang Technological University*, supervised by [Prof. Luu Anh Tuan](https://tuanluu.github.io/).
+Du Mingzhe is a Research Assistant at *the Institute of Data Science*, *National University of Singapore (NUS)*, working closely with [Prof. See-Kiong Ng](https://www.comp.nus.edu.sg/~ngsk/).
+He is also a second-year PhD student at *the School of Computer Science and Engineering*, *Nanyang Technological University (NTU)*, supervised by [Prof. Luu Anh Tuan](https://tuanluu.github.io/).
 Prior to this, Mingzhe developed [Tiktok](https://www.tiktok.com/) search engine at *ByteDance*.

 Mingzhe got his master's degree at *the University of Melbourne*, under the guidance of [Prof. Richard Sinnott](https://findanexpert.unimelb.edu.au/profile/342078-richard-sinnott).